nietamten/VoltageConverterForSolar/readme.md

 Powering of devices directly is risky (device can be damaged).
 Maybe compensation network can be repaired for that purpose.
 For some devices it can be no problem.
 For batteries I think it is no problem at all.

 There is separate output anode with current limit.
-It can be used simultaneously with not than not limited.
+It can be used simultaneously with than not limited.
 For example battery can be charged with limiting (to not damage it by overcurrent) and some device can use non-limited anode to not distgurb charging.
 It is not working ideally (limited output can limit that not limited) but can be helpfull.